kevinsawade/start-science-here/docs/source/gromacs_tutorial/gromacs_tutorial_adding_ions.rst

 .. note::

    The files provided with this tutorial are intended **only** for use with the OPLS-AA force field.
-Settings, particularly nonbonded interaction settings, will be different for other force fields.
+Settings, particularly non-bonded interaction settings, will be different for other force fields.

 Assemble your .tpr file with the following: